alenkis/functional-programming-typescript-book/content/chapter3.md

 We cannot decide _not_ to handle both cases, that would be a type error.

-Sometimes we just want to handle extract the value in case of `Some`, and handle the `None` case.
+Sometimes we just want to extract the value in case of `Some`, and handle the `None` case with some default value.
 We could do this with `match`, but we can also use `getOrElse` and `getOrElseW`

 ```typescript
 pipe(